 The campers (who have links to a modern-day Native American reservation in South Dakota, USA) were all members of Buffalo Bill's Wild West Circus, where they recreated classic gunslinging scenes from the wild west with their ‘cowboy' counterparts.
 The show was so popular in Salford that it took a break from its world tour to stay longer in the city.

-Steve Coen has investigated the story and many other enigmas surrounding the Sioux Indian's six month stay in Salford.
-Other interesting facts Mr Coen has unearthed include the fact that many of the Sioux were veterans of the iconic American battle Little Big Horn... and they were on the run in Europe from the US cavalry!
+Councillor Stephen Coen has investigated the story and many other enigmas surrounding the Sioux Indian's six month stay in Salford.
+Other interesting facts Councillor Coen has unearthed include the fact that many of the Sioux were veterans of the iconic American battle Little Big Horn... and they were on the run in Europe from the US cavalry!

 One small Sioux girl was baptised at St Clement's Church before slipping out of the history books, and descendants of the Salford settlers still live in Greater Manchester.